THEOLOGOS P Tribute and Moments of Trip

 A view of the port and town of Karystos in Southern Evoia, as seen from the Petalioi Gulf.

-After 90 minutes, the THEOLOGOS P had passed by Southern Evoia and the cape known as Cavo Doro, which is one of the most dangerous places for shipping on the Aegean Sea due to intense wind and narrow rocks.
-She was now in the heart of the Cyclades.
+After 90 minutes, the THEOLOGOS P had passed by Southern Evoia and the channel known as Cavo Doro, which is one of the most dangerous places for shipping on the Aegean Sea due to intense winds and the presence of several reefs.
+The ship was now in the heart of the Cyclades.

 A view of the island of Andros, which was our destination in this trip.